onsip/SIP.js/docs/core/sip.js.useragentcore.md

 |  [request(request, delegate)](./sip.js.useragentcore.request.md) |  | Send a request. |
 |  [reset()](./sip.js.useragentcore.reset.md) |  | Reset. |
 |  [subscribe(request, delegate)](./sip.js.useragentcore.subscribe.md) |  | Send SUBSCRIBE. |

-## Remarks

-Core designates the functions specific to a particular type of SIP entity, i.e., specific to either a stateful or stateless proxy, a user agent or registrar.
-All cores, except those for the stateless proxy, are transaction users. https://tools.ietf.org/html/rfc3261\#section-6

-UAC Core: The set of processing functions required of a UAC that reside above the transaction and transport layers. https://tools.ietf.org/html/rfc3261\#section-6

-UAS Core: The set of processing functions required at a UAS that resides above the transaction and transport layers. https://tools.ietf.org/html/rfc3261\#section-6